is-bio/is-bio/docs/GitHub_App.md

 - Now you can visit the `Public link` of your GitHub App.

-Then install this GitHub App on your `<github_username>/markdown-blog` repository to test the blog syncing feature.
+Then install this GitHub App, choose `Only select repositories` and select `<github_username>/markdown-blog` repository to test the blog syncing feature.

-For example, make a small modification to a file in the `published` directory, then `git commit` and `git push`.
+For example, make a copy of `README.md` in the directory `/published` and make some changes to the file.
+Then `git commit` and `git push`.

 - Visit https://your-domain.com/ to see if the article is displayed successfully.

 If not, you can go to the GitHub App settings page, click `Advanced`, and check `Recent Deliveries` to see if there is an error.

 If there is an error, click on it to view the specific error information.

+You can click `Redeliver` to send this request again.
+Or you can make another commit and `git push` to send a new request.

+TODO: Image issue.

 Enjoy!